Yasmani Grandal Player Props: White Sox vs. Phillies

 Yasmani Grandal At The Plate

-- Grandal is hitting .298 with five doubles, a home run and four walks.
+- Grandal is batting .298 with five doubles, a home run and four walks.

-- In 57.1% of his games this year (eight of 14), Grandal has picked up at least one hit, and in four of those games (28.6%) he recorded more than one.
+- Grandal has reached base via a hit in eight games this season (of 14 played), and had multiple hits in four of those games.

 - He has gone deep in one game this year.

-- In five games this season, Grandal has picked up an RBI, with more than one RBI once.
+- In five games this year, Grandal has picked up an RBI, with more than one RBI once.

 - He has scored in three games this season (21.4%), but has had no multi-run games.